shanti-uva/solr-shanti-configsets/README.md

 server page.
 To create a collection from this config, use curl and the Solr Collections API:

 ```
-curl 'SLB/admin/collections?action=CREATE&name=av&collection.configName=drupal7'
+curl 'SLB/admin/collections?action=CREATE&name=av&collection.configName=drupal7&numShards=1'
 ```

 Where SLB is the address of your Solr Load Balancer.
 This command only creates one shard.
-To create more shards, add for example, `numShards=3`.
+To create more shards, try `numShards=3`.
 (In which case, if you are experimenting on a single node then you'll also need to add `maxShardsPerNode=3`.)

 To delete a collection, do: